FLVS Attends SpaceX CRS-6 Cargo Launch Mission

 Mice were also aboard for studies to better understand how microgravity affects bone density and bodily health.
 Hopefully rodent research in space will lead to new insights for treating osteoporosis and muscle deterioration.

-What kind of things would you like to send to the ISS astronauts to study in space?
+What would you send to the space station to study?

 Learn more about the projects and science behind the CRS-6 ISS Cargo mission in this video from the ISS National Lab Panel: